 The default value for the axes

 Units property is

-the parent figure dimensions.
-This means the shape of the figure window
+normalized to the parent figure dimensions.
+This means the shape of the

-determines the shape of the position rectangle.
-As you change the
+figure window determines the shape of the position rectangle.
+As you change the size of the

-size of the figure window, MATLAB reshapes the position rectangle
+figure window, MATLAB reshapes the position rectangle to fit it.